mjoycemilburn/parishcouncils/README.md

-The ***parishcouncils*** system provides a mechanism whereby a group of Parish Councils (or an umbrella organisation providing Councils with common service) may join forces to deliver website facilities to meet their statutory obligations.
+The ***parishcouncils*** system provides a mechanism whereby a group of Parish Councils (or an umbrella organisation providing Councils with common services) may join forces to deliver website facilities to meet their statutory obligations.

-The motivation for the development is described in ***parishcouncil***, an earlier iteration of the concept.
-The parishcoucil*** system was aimed at individual councils who wanted a lightweight design that minimised the tasks of system implementation.
+The motives for the development are described in ***parishcouncil***, an earlier iteration of the concept.
+The parishcoucil*** system was aimed at individual councils who wanted a lightweight design that minimised the tasks of system-implementation.
 The new ***parishcouncils*** system, by contrast:
 1. operates on a more substantial technical platform (it uses a mySQL database) and
 2. enables participating councils to take advantage of the economic and administrative benefits of working cooperatively.